 CALVIN[10] is an open-source simulated benchmark designed for learning long-horizon tasks conditioned by language.
 The environment features a 7-DOF Franka Emika Panda robotic arm equipped with a parallel gripper, situated at a desk with a variety of articulated furniture and objects for interaction.
 In each experiment, the robot needs to solve a sequence of complex full 6D manipulation tasks governed by real-world physics and guided by a series of language instructions.
-Each subtask is paired by a specific language TABLE II: Task completion rates for various methods on CALVIN[10] long-horizon tasks.
-All methods were trained exclusively on the ABC split of Calvin with the original language annotations and tested on split D with GPT-4 enriched language annotations, following the RoboFlamingo enriched instruction evaluation setting[37].
+Each subtask is paired by a specific language instruction; upon successful completion, the robot proceeds to the next subtask accompanied by a new instruction.
+CALVIN encompasses four distinct environments A, B, C and D, with a shared set of language instructions and subtasks.